 Image by trtlpillow via Instagram.

 I have never gone on a plane without bringing along a travel pillow.
-I can do without the rest of the accessories here but not this one.
-Trtl Pillow is lightweight, compact and washable.
-Unlike the typical bulky neck pillow, Trtl Pillow is fully adjustable and wraps around your neck comfortably like a scarf.
+I can do without the rest of the accessories here, but not this one.
+Trtl Pillow is a washable, lightweight pillow.
+Unlike the typical bulky neck pillow, the Trtl Pillow is fully adjustable and wraps around your neck comfortably like a scarf.

 Where to buy: Amazon